 It’s not just about getting high, though.
 The consensus in the medical community is that marijuana possesses enormous healing properties.

-Don’t get me wrong: There’s ample reason for investors to be bullish about small, fledgling marijuana companies.
+There’s still ample reason for investors to be bullish about small, fledgling marijuana companies.
 In fact, small-cap stocks will offer the most explosive gains in the marijuana industry.
 Not only do these companies give investors opportunities to get in at bargain prices and speculate on skyrocketing cannabis success, but they also make great takeover targets for Big Pharma companies looking to break into this still-young industry.

 But when looking for marijuana investments, stick to quality.
 Emphasize growing revenue, actual profits, experienced management, and a solid balance sheet.